adutlasathvikreddy/Ferrari-clone-website/README.md

 # Ferrari Website Clone 🚗

-A front-end clone of the official Ferrari website built using pure **HTML** and **CSS**, with a focus on responsive layout, elegant design, and brand-inspired styling.the panels contains videos with and immersive for better ui or ferrari diffent models videos.
+A front-end clone of the official Ferrari website built using pure **HTML** and **CSS**, with a focus on elegant design, and brand-inspired styling.the panels contains videos with and immersive for better ui or ferrari diffent models videos.

 ## 💡 Features